31 Best Colors For Websites (In 2024)

 Built with: Squarespace

-The pastel pink background color gives JP Teaches Photo’s website a soft feel but, at the same time, makes black typography more readable.
-Also, the red CTA buttons work really well with the background, giving them all the extra shine they deserve.
+The pastel pink background color gives JP Teaches Photo’s website a soft feel but also makes black typography more readable.
+The red CTA buttons work well with the background, giving them the extra shine they deserve.

 Colors used: #f7efee, #030303, #db423d